grkvlt/kimono-channel-access/README.md

 - `--format-list` ; see `format.sh`
 - `--javascript` ; see `playlist.sh`

-These options display help, version and usage information:
+These options display usage, help or version information:

 - `--usage` | `--help` | `-h` | `-?`
 - `--version`